projectNEWM/newm-market/README.md

 }
 ```

-Enterprise addresses should leave the bottom field, the stake credential, an empty string.
+Enterprise addresses should leave the bottom field, the stake credential, as an empty string.

-Next, enter the band_lock_up folder and create the band lock UTxO with `01_createBandUTxO.sh`.
+Next, enter the band_lock_up folder and create the band lock UTxO with the `01_createBandUTxO.sh` script.
 This UTxO will only contain ADA.
-Before the band is locked, the UTxO may be removed with `02_removeBandUTxO.sh` if and only if the wallet defined in the datum signs the transaction and recieves the entire UTxO back to that address.
+Before the band is locked, the UTxO may be removed with the `02_removeBandUTxO.sh` script if the wallet defined in the datum signs the transaction and receives the entire UTxO back to that address.

-The wallet being used to lock the band should only have Lovelace and the required tokens, as the happy path assumes the simple case.
+The wallet to lock the band should only have Lovelace and the required tokens, as the happy path assumes the simple case.
 The `03_addToBandUTxO.sh` script will add all tokens to the band lock UTxO.
-At, this point the band is still removeable.
+At this point, the band is still removable.

-The final step is locking the band by minting the completed assets token and the batcher certificate token.
-The completed asset token lives with the locked band and the batcher token is sent to the wallet.
-These two tokens are connected.
-To unlock a specific band, the correct batcher certificate must be burned along with the corresponding completed asset token.
-This allows the batcher certificate token to be traded but the ownership to be perserved.
-The band can then be unlocked with the `05_burnBatcherToken.sh` script.
+The final step is locking the band by minting the completed asset token and the batcher certificate token.
+The completed asset token lives with the locked band, but the batcher certificate token does not have destination validation.
+These two tokens are connected thus the owner of a batcher certificate must find the corresponding completed asset token to burn the tokens together to unlock a specific band.
+The batcher certificate token may be traded and sold, as the validation logic preserves ownership of the originally locked band.

-A single UTxO containing at least 5 ADA and the batcher certificate token must exist at the batcher address for the batcher to function properly.
+For the batcher to function properly, a single UTxO containing at least 5 ADA and the batcher certificate token must exist at the batcher address.

 ## Setting Up Vault UTxOs

-A batcher is expected to have at least one vault UTxO.
-It is recommended to have two to delay_depth+1 vault UTxOs.
+A batcher should have at least one vault UTxO.
+We recommend that the batcher has two vault UTxOs and up to delay_depth + 1 vault UTxOs.
 A batcher with many vaults will reduce the chance of a depth delay cooldown via a profit accumulation transaction.
 Each vault UTxO will hold a datum with the batcher wallet information.
-If the batcher is setup with the setup guide then it will be just an enterprise address and the datum, located in the data/vault folder, will have the following form.
+If you follow the batcher setup guide, then the batcher will be just an enterprise address, and the datum in the data/vault folder will have the following form:

 A batcher address in bech32: